one-giant-leap/training-with-power/developing_a_more_efficient_stroke.md

 ###Method

-Paddle at a steady power output – choose Threshold Power for distance paddlers or race power output for sprint paddlers.
+Paddle at a steady power output.
+Choose Threshold Power for distance paddlers or race power output for sprint paddlers.
 Refine technique to maximize speed, but maintain the same level of power output.
 This will represent a technique with greater efficiency since more of the athlete's energy output is converted into motion.

 ###Alternative Method